-While 26 January was relevant to settlers in NSW as the foundation day of white settlement, it was not so in other States where settlers fixed upon dates more pertinent to their particular colonisation.
+While January 26 was relevant to settlers in NSW as the foundation day of white settlement, it was not so in other states where settlers fixed upon dates more pertinent to their particular colonisation.

-The Commonwealth and State governments agreed to unify all differing state-based celebrations to 26 January in 1946.
+The Commonwealth and state governments agreed to unify all differing state-based celebrations to January 26 in 1946.
 However, the public holiday was taken on the closest Monday.
-In 1994 it was decided that Australia Day should be officially celebrated as a public holiday on the actual date 26 January for all states and territories.
+In 1994, it was decided that Australia Day should be officially celebrated as a public holiday on January 26 for all states and territories.
 Since then, when that day falls on a Tuesday, Wednesday or Thursday, there is in fact no long weekend at all.

-To continue to celebrate our nation on 26 January makes little sense to those who live in States outside NSW.
-And it makes little sense to those who live in NSW who want a time to celebrate that is all inclusive.
+To continue to celebrate our nation on January 26 makes little sense to those who live in states outside NSW.
+And it makes little sense to those who live in NSW who want a time to celebrate that is all-inclusive.